KhouryFinance/awesome-home-buying/README.md

 ### Contingencies
 - [NerdWallet: Common Real Estate Contingencies Home Buyers Should Know](https://www.nerdwallet.com/article/mortgages/buying-a-house-contingencies-disclosures) - Basic primer on what contingencies are, and how they can protect you from unfortunate surprises so you can pull out of the deal.
 - [RocketHomes: How Often do Contingent Offers Fall Through](https://www.rockethomes.com/blog/home-buying/how-often-do-contingent-offers-fall-through) - Details possible buyer and seller contingencies, and the risks associated with having too many as a buyer in a competitive market.
+- [KhouryFinance: What Does it Mean to Waive an Appraisal Contingency](https://wiki.khouryfinance.com/what-does-it-mean-to-waive-an-appraisal-contingency) - Appraisal Contingencies and everything you need to know about them.

 ### Disclosures
 - [Nolo: Required Disclosures When Selling U.S. Real Estate](https://www.nolo.com/legal-encyclopedia/required-disclosures-selling-real-estate-30027.html) - Explains the basics of disclosures, and what disclosures are required for the seller.